econchick/new-coder/docs/_posts/2013-03-07-Intro-Scrape.md

 You can schedule a cron job to go every minute, every hour, every day, etc. Wiki has an [overview](http://en.wikipedia.org/wiki/Cron#Predefined_scheduling_definitions) of the actual syntax to use for a cron job.

 **If you're on a Windows Machine**, the cron-equivalent is the [Windows Task Scheduler](http://support.microsoft.com/kb/308569).
-The scope of the tutorial does not cover how to configure the Windows Task Scheduler, but you can r[read how](http://technet.microsoft.com/en-us/library/bb726974.aspx) or use the [schtask](http://technet.microsoft.com/en-us/library/cc725744.aspx) tool.
+The scope of the tutorial does not cover how to configure the Windows Task Scheduler, but you can [read how](http://technet.microsoft.com/en-us/library/bb726974.aspx) or use the [schtask](http://technet.microsoft.com/en-us/library/cc725744.aspx) tool.

 [Move onto the Setup &rarr;]({{ get_url("/Part-1-Scraper-Setup/")}})